pat-sweeney/Caustic/README.md

 ## Building
 In order to build the solution you need to edit Caustic.props and modify \<CausticRoot> to point to the folder that contains the source.

+## Documentation
+Documentation for the library can be found at https://pat-sweeney.github.io/Caustic/